-Brain injury often involves long-term as well as short term treatment.
-Financial assitance needs and eligibility for available programs vary depending on individual circumstances.
-Below is a listing of programs and services which provide financial support.
-Please contact individual providers to determine whether or not you (or your family member) might be eligible.
-You might want to get help from physicians, hospital social workers, and other professionals in exploring financial assistance options.
+Below is a list of programs and services which can provide financial support to persons with brain injury.
+Program eligibility varies.
+Please contact individual providers to determine whether or not you or your family member might be eligible.
+Consider getting help from physicians, hospital social workers, and other professionals in exploring financial assistance options.

-- PRIVATE HEALTH INSURANCE .
-If you have private health insurance, contact the provider to find out what services are covered under your policy.
-Enlist the support of health care providers in presenting information about medical needs to your insurance company.
+- PRIVATE HEALTH INSURANCE: If you have private health insurance, contact the insurance company to find out what services are covered under your policy.
+Get help from your doctor or other helath care provider in presenting information about your medical needs to the insurance company.

-- SUPPLEMENTAL SECURITY INCOME (SSI).
-SSI supplements Social Security payments for individuals who have certain income and asset levels.
+- SUPPLEMENTAL SECURITY INCOME (SSI): SSI supplements Social Security payments for individuals who have certain income and asset levels.
 SSI is administered by the Social Security Administration.
-Call 1-800-SSA-1213.
+Call 1-800-772-1213.

-- MEDICARE.
-Medicare is a federal health insurance program for those who receive Social Security benefits.
-Eligible individuals include those who are 65 and older, people of any age with permanent kidney failure and disabled people under age 65 who have received Social Security disability benefits for at least 24 months.
-Call 1-800-SSA-1213.
+- MEDICARE: Medicare is a federal health insurance program for those who receive Social Security benefits.
+Eligible individuals include older people, people of any age with permanent kidney failure, and people with disabilities under age 65 who meet requirements.
+Call 1-800-MEDICARE.

-- MEDICAID.
-Medicaid provides health insurance for eligible low income people who are elderly, blind, or disabled as well as for certain groups of children.
-Services are coordinated by state government through Delaware Health and Social Services.
+- MEDICAID: Medicaid provides health insurance for eligible low-income children and adults.
+Services are coordinated through Delaware Health and Social Services, Division of Medicaid and Medical Assistance (DMMA).
 Call 1-800-372-2022 in Delaware.

-- VETERANS’ BENEFITS.
-Eligible veterans and their dependents may receive treatment at a V.A.
-Medical Center.
-Treatment for non-service connected conditions may be available, based on the veteran’s financial need.
-The WA also has a special brain injury program.
+- VETERANS BENEFITS: Eligible veterans and their dependents may receive treatment at a Veterans Affairs (VA) Medical Center.
+Treatment for non-service connected conditions may be available based on the veteran’s financial need.
+The VA also has a special brain injury program.
 Call 1-800-827-1000.

-- PRIVATE FUNDS.
-There are private sources of funds to help you pay your medical bills.
-Many disease and disability related, civic, social welfare and religious organizations have funds available for at least emergency or short-term medical needs.
-For a list of local civic groups, such as the Jaycees, Elks, and Moose Lodges, see the Thursday’s Crossroads section and the Monday’s Business Journal section of the Wilmington News Journal.
-Sometimes, families ask their local newspapers to feature an article about their family’s situation and ask readers to donate money toward the cost of a particular device or piece of equipment.
-Most requests will need to be made in writing and you may have to schedule an appointment to speak to the funding source.
+- PRIVATE FUNDS: Private funds may be available to help you pay your medical bills.
+Many disease and disability-related, civic, social welfare and religious organizations have funds available for emergency or short-term medical needs.
+In addition, sometimes families ask their local newspapers to feature an article about their family’s situation and ask readers to donate money toward the cost of a particular device or piece of equipment.